wantenglim/Cut-the-Weight/README.md

 ![Shopping cart](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/Shopping%20Cart.PNG)

 7. Summary of Order

 User can click Finish Order button to view the list of items, total quantity of item(s), total calories and total steps needed to bur calories.

 ![Order summary](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/Summary%20of%20Order.PNG)

-7. Cart Summary
+8. Cart Summary

 For member to view the amount of money after 10 % discount and the points that will be earned.

 ![Cart summary](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/Cart%20Summary.PNG)

-8. Point Redemption
+9. Point Redemption

 If user is a member, they have the Point Redemption button to click and select the desired food to redempt if the points are enough.
+Else, the Point redemption button is disabled.

 ![Point Redemption](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/Point%20Redemption.PNG)

-9. E-Receipt
+10. E-Receipt

 At the end, user can click Proceed to Pay button to print their e-receipt.

 ![E-Receipt](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/E-Receipt.PNG)